Skip to main content

 2

 The day after the reel, we get an image teasing the new product.
-But, wait, what’s that speckle on the screen?
+But, wait, what’s that speck on the screen?
 Are followers finding an answer if they zoom in?
 Nope!
 That’s just a piece of oatmeal.

 Day 3